Lewis-Barton/south-wales-fitness/README.md

 ## Project Goals
 ---

-The main objectives for this project is to create a website using HTML and CSS that is fully responsive to all screen sizes.
+The main objective for this project is to create a website using HTML and CSS that is fully responsive to all screen sizes.
 It will also have a good UX Design following good colour theory, typography, and layout to make the interaction as enjoyable as possible for the user while meeting the business goals outlined below.

 [Back to Index](#index)
 ## User Goals